akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 `ConsumerController.RegisterToProducerController` messages.
 When using the point-to-point pattern, it is the application's responsibility to connect them together.
-For example, this can be done by sending the `ActorRef` in an ordinary message to the other side, or by registering the `ActorRef` in the @ref:[Receptionist](actor-discovery.md) so that it can be found on the other side.
+For example, this can be done by sending the `ActorRef` in an ordinary message to the other side, or by registering the `ActorRef` in the @ref:[Receptionist](actor-discovery.md) so it can be found on the other side.

 You must also take measures to reconnect them if any of the sides crashes, for example by watching it for termination.

 Messages sent by the producer are wrapped in `ConsumerController.Delivery` when received by a consumer and the consumer should reply with `ConsumerController.Confirmed` when it has processed the message.

 The next message is not delivered until the previous one is confirmed.
 Any messages from the producer that arrive